open-edge-platform/.github/profile/README.md

   secure onboarding, provisioning, and management of edge devices and edge node software, along with orchestration of edge and AI applications and clusters at scale.
 * [Edge Microvisor Toolkit](https://github.com/open-edge-platform/edge-microvisor-toolkit) is an edge-optimized container host offering the latest
   Intel silicon capabilities, for exploring advanced AI workloads at the edge.
-It is a minimal-footprint system based on Azure Linux, sharing its open source license.
+It is a minimal-footprint system based on Azure Linux distribution, sharing its open source license.
 * [Edge Workloads and Benchmarks](https://github.com/open-edge-platform/edge-workloads-and-benchmarks) are performance-optimized pipelines that leverage the OpenVINO™ toolkit, the GStreamer multimedia framework,